 Show All Answers

 Defensible Space Permits are only required for properties above 6,400 feet in elevation.
-Construction of a new dwelling, the replacement of an existing dwelling, or building additions of 400 square feet or more cumulatively measured from May 21, 2002 must complete an initial inspection for a Defensible Space Permit prior to being issued a Building Permit.A list of Certified Jefferson County Defensible Space Foresters can be found here.
+Construction of any new structure, the replacement of an existing structure, or an addition to a structure (including decks) must complete and initial inspection for a Defensible Space Permit prior to being issued a Building Permit.
+All work and a final inspection must be complete prior to the County issuing a Certificate of Occupancy for the Building Permit.A list of Certified Jefferson County Defensible Space Foresters can be found here.